sviete/ais-ha-addons/README.md

 ## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.

-The primary goal of this repository is to provide an add-on to use Cloudflared.
+The primary goal of this repository is to provide an add-ons for AI-Speaker.com users.
-Additional add-ons might follow in the future.

 ## Installation